 Heating and hot water

-Repair category 1
+Repair category 2

-Notes The heating and hot water system are both assumed to function satisfactorily and that they have been properly serviced and maintained on a regular basis and that the boiler and flue were installed in accordance with the relevant regulations.
+Notes Whilst the heating and hot water systems are assumed to function satisfactorily the boiler is of an age that suggests that it may require replacement within the foreseeable future.
+Some boilers now have a life expectancy of 15-20 years and are often replaced when spare parts are difficult or impossible to source.
+It is further assumed that the boiler has been properly serviced and maintained on a regular basis and that the boiler and flue were installed in accordance with the

+relevant regulations.
 Gas boilers, heaters, fires and central heating systems should be tested and serviced by a Gas Safe registered contractor on an annual basis to ensure their safe and efficient operation.
 Checks are often carried out upon change of ownership and are recommended.